qwas22811/BrawlStars-telegram-api-bot/README.md

 • pip install requests

-That's it now you can run the code.
+👋That's it now you can run the code.
 While your code is running the telegram bot will work.
 That's all for now!